01 of 12

 Bonus: #11.
 Chapultepec Park

 It's hard to narrow down the choices in such a large city that has so much to offer, but these are the most iconic attractions that a first-time visitor should see.
-If you've visited the other sites on this list and you still have some time, I suggest you take a day to explore Chapultepec Park.
+If you've visited the other sites on this list and you still have some time, take a day to explore Chapultepec Park.
 You can tour the National History Museum that's located in the Chapultepec Castle, hire a pedal boat for a spin around the artificial lake, or visit the zoo.